kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 of the "Hello World" text.

 Now let's go into the `activity_main.xml` and change the icon of the Floating Action Button to a mic.
-Find srcCompat in the properties view and change it to `ic_btn_speak_now`.
-Let's change the backgroundTint of the FAB to red, and the tint to WHITE.
+Find srcCompat in the properties view of the Floating Action Button and change it to `ic_btn_speak_now`.
+Let's also change the backgroundTint of the button to RED, and the tint to WHITE.

 ![Layout](sc.png)